GayeshmaWijerathna/GayeshmaWijerathna/README.md

 - 🌱 I’m currently learning **About Software Development**

-- 👨‍💻 All of my projects are available at [MyPortfolio](https://gayeshmawijerathna.github.io/NewPortfolio/)
+- 👨‍💻 All of my Details Available at [MyPortfolio](https://gayeshmawijerathna.github.io/NewPortfolio/)

 - 📫 How to reach me **ashangayeshma@gmail.com**